Welcome to my Damn Long Walk of The Bibbulmun Track

 How will I know where to go?

 I will use the Guthook App.
-They use GPS and have a wealth of information available at any time.
+This uses GPS and have a wealth of information available at any time.
 There are maps and guide books available however I probably wont use them.

 At anytime where I was not sure if I was on the trail I could just look on my phone and see exactly where I was in relation to the track.
 No data or service is required as it uses the GPS satellites